Everyone is eligible for election at the next AGM. If you would like to work on the committee or council then contact the Chair.

 I should like to see CITP recognised across the IT industry as strongly as CiM and CEng in the marketing and engineering professions.
 I believe this would strengthen open source commitment, business integrity and the professional standing of the BCS.
-I should like to see active involvement by the BCS at schools events and careers fairs as a way of “making IT good for society”.
+I should also like to see stronger involvement by the BCS at schools’ events and careers fairs.

 I have interest in human-technology interactions, knowledge management and analytics.
 In my spare time I enjoy football, and an active member of Reading Athletics Club and Parkrun.

 I joined BCS in 2015, and currently volunteer as the Newsletter Editor for the BCS Berkshire branch.
 I like the enthusiasm and passion of the Committee members, and my role as part of the communications team helping to provide timely information to BCS Berkshire members.

 Lee holds Professional Membership of the BSC (Chartered Institute for IT) and is also RIT Tech registered.

 He is originally from Kent, however Lee moved abroad to sunnier climes in 2009 and returned to Berkshire, UK in 2012.

 Since receiving his BSc(hons) in Computer Science from the University of Greenwich he has accrued over 18 years of experience within the IT industry across various sectors including Financial, Legal & Gaming.
 He currently holds the position of Technology Manager for a community housing company where he provides exceptional business aligned IT Operations.